 Welcome to Watermill Counselling

-A human and authentic space to explore your thoughts, feelings or challenges
+A human and authentic space to unpack and explore your thoughts

 How I can help you

-Firstly, welcome to my website, where I hope you will find everything you are looking for, and get a sense of how I can support you.
+Welcome to Watermill Counselling, I hope you will find everything you are looking for, and gain a greater understanding of how I can support you.

-Finding a genuine connection with your counsellor is really important, and can play a key role in the overall success of the counselling process.
-You will often quickly sense whether a therapist is right for you, so by listening to your gut feeling, it will often lead you to the right place.
+Above all, finding a genuine connection with your counsellor is a really important part of the process.
+You will often sense whether a therapist is right for you, so by trusting your 'gut feeling', it will often lead you to the right place.

-Encouraging self-awareness and understanding, we will collaboratively explore your experiences, thoughts and emotions at your own pace.
+Encouraging self-awareness and understanding, we will collaboratively explore your experiences, thoughts and emotions, all at your own pace.

 "To regain a sense of belonging and enable you to reconnect to your surroundings and others, you must firstly feel connected to yourself".

-Having a good connection and a sense of trust with your counsellor is important.
-You will know when it feels right.
+Having a good connection and a sense of trust with your counsellor is important, so there is no obligation to move forwards following our initial consultation.
+You will sense if it feels right.

 I hope to bring clarity and comfort by sitting with you in your experiences.